rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

 {% endfilter %}

-After that try to draw both *bats*.
+After that try to draw both *paddles*.
-We have the vertical position of one bat stored in the `bat_position` variable.
+We have the vertical position of one paddle stored in the `bat_position` variable.
 Horizontal position is a constant.
-What coordinates do you have to pass to `draw_rectangle` so the bat is rendered correctly and on the right position?
+What coordinates do you have to pass to `draw_rectangle` so the paddle is rendered correctly and on the right position?
 It is similar to drawing the ball.